 George R. Stewart: Earth Abides, His Most Famous Novel

-Earth Abides is a 1949 post-apocalyptic science fiction novel by American writer George R. Stewart.
+Again from Wikipedia, regarding Earth Abides: Earth Abides is a 1949 post-apocalyptic science fiction novel by American writer George R. Stewart.
 It tells the story of the fall of civilization from deadly disease and its rebirth.
 Beginning in the United States in the 1940s, it deals with Isherwood “Ish” Williams, Emma, and the community they founded.
 The survivors live off the remains of the old world, while learning to adapt to the new.
 Along the way they are forced to make tough decisions and choose what kind of civilization they will rebuild.
+Earth Abides won the inaugural International Fantasy Award in 1951.
+It was included in Locus Magazine’s list of best All Time Science Fiction in 1987 and 1998, and was a nominee to be entered into the Prometheus Hall Of Fame.
+In November 1950, it was adapted for the CBS radio program Escape as a two-part drama starring John Dehner.
+The book earned much praise from James Sallis, writing in the BOSTON GLOBE:

 There’s a great deal more to be said, and Wikipedia (for example) says it at length; visit them for full synopsis.
 But what was Stewart trying to do when he wrote the book?
 Let’s consider.